MQuy/mos/Expert C Programming.md

   malloc(INTPTR_MAX * INTPTR_MAX); // work
   calloc(INTPTR_MAX, INTPTR_MAX); // error
   ```
-  - when a operating system hands out memory to a process (depend on how os/kernel is implemented), it always zeros it out first (for security reason).
+  - when an operating system hands out memory to a process (depend on how os/kernel is implemented), it always zeros it out first (for security reasons).
     - for large buffer, it probably comes from os -> `calloc` cheats by skipping zeroing out.
     - for small buffer, `calloc` == `malloc` + `memset`
   - when handing 1GB of memory using, kernel probably does the trick that only mapping/zeroing out the first block 4KB and mark the rest as copy-on-write.
-Later when writing that rest, kernel actualy does the job. with `malloc` + `memset`, we do the mapping/zeroing out upfront while `calloc` we could do it later
+Later when writing that rest, the kernel does the job. with `malloc` + `memset`, we do the mapping/zeroing out upfront while `calloc` we could do it later
 - some compilers permit multiple characters in a character constant, the actual value is implementation-defined
   ```c
   char str[] = 'yes'; // valid
   ```
 - [The Clockwise/Spiral Rule to parse C declaration](http://c-faq.com/decl/spiral.anderson.html)
 - only the four operators `&&`, `||`, `?:` and `,` specify an order of evaluation, others evaluate their operands in undefined order
-- better to declare a variable as `unsigned` when we expect it to non-negative then depending our implementation-defined like right-shift, division ...
+- better to declare a variable as `unsigned` when we expect it to non-negative than depending on our implementation-defined like right-shift, division ...
 - [a definition is the special kind of declaration](https://en.cppreference.com/w/c/language/declarations)
   - every declaration of an `enum` or `typedef` is a definition
-  - for function, declaration that includes body is a function definition
+  - for function, a declaration that includes body is a function definition
   - for objects, declaration that allocates storage (not `extern`) is a definition
   ```c
   extern int n; // declaration